 I have also compounded Chinese herbs for each individual in order to treat menopause.
 By mixing cooling herbs, blood invigorators, kidney energy boosters, calming herbs, etc., tailored to each individual, most patients feel better.

-.
+THIS TOO SHALL PASS.
 Menopausal symptoms do gradually get better with time.
 What physicians should, but do not emphasize enough, is life style medicine.
 For instance, regular exercises, a healthy diet containing cooling foods and avoiding hot and spicy foods, meditation, all help to certain extent.

 4:00 pm - 5:00 pm

 Dr. Peter Sheng